robiot/aliaan/README.md

 The typical word order in Aliaan is Subject-Verb-Object.

 ## Example Sentences:
-1. "ow yika fu." - (translation) I like you.
+1. "owka yika fu." - (translation) I like you.
-2. "ow yika fu des got." - (translation) I like your cat.
+2. "owka yika fudes got." - (translation) I like your cat.
-3. "fu yika ow ah?" - (translation) Do you like me?
+3. "fuka yika ow ah?" - (translation) Do you like me?
-4. "ow evol fu." - (translation) I love you.
+4. "owka evol fu." - (translation) I love you.
-5. "fu evol ow des got-got." - (translation) You love my cats.
+5. "fuka evol owdes got-got." - (translation) You love my cats.
-6. "ow ruko fu." - (translation) I speak to you.
+6. "ow ruko fukari." - (translation) I speak to you.
-7. "fu ruko ow ah?" - (translation) Do you speak to me?
+7. "fu ruko owkari ah?" - (translation) Do you speak to me?
-8. "on, ow yika fu." - (translation) Yes, I like you.
+8. "on, owka yika fu." - (translation) Yes, I like you.
-9. "sey, ow yika fu des got-got." - (translation) No, I don't like your cats.
+9. "sey, owka yika fudes got-got." - (translation) No, I don't like your cats.

 In Aliaan, sentences are constructed by placing the subject first, followed by the verb and then the object, if any.
 Modifiers such as "des" for ownership or "ah" for questions are placed where appropriate within the sentence.